noironetworks/acc-provision/doc/features/multipod-vm-migration.md

 * The operating system of the nodes of the cluster is either of the below:
     * Ubuntu
     * RedHat
-* If the nodes are RedHat, dhclient is installed on the nodes and the config file is in the path `/var/lib/dhclient`.
+* If the nodes are RedHat, dhclient is installed on the nodes and the lease file is in the path `/var/lib/dhclient`.
-* If nodes are Ubuntu, dhclient is installed on the nodes and the config file is in the path `/var/lib/dhcp`.
+* If nodes are Ubuntu, dhclient is installed on the nodes and the lease file is in the path `/var/lib/dhcp`.

+### 6.1 Workarounds with other DHCP clients

+When the default DHCP client on your node is not dhclient, i.e. when the IP address on infra VLAN subinterface is managed by systemd-networkd on Ubuntu or Network Manager on RHEL, the lease file would not be present in the expected location.
+In this case, the following steps need to be performed on the node before migration.

+1. Add the following line to /etc/dhcp/dhclient.conf

+      send dhcp-client-identifier = hardware;

+2. Do dhclient <infra-interface-name>
+    eg:
+    ```sh
+        dhclient ens160.4090
+    ```

+3. Verify lease file got created in /var/lib/dhclient if RHEL or /var/lib/dhcp if Ubuntu.

+    ```sh
+    cat /var/lib/dhcp/dhclient.leases
+        lease {
+        interface "ens160.4090";
+        fixed-address 11.0.160.64;
+        option subnet-mask 255.255.0.0;
+        option dhcp-lease-time 604800;
+        option dhcp-message-type 5;
+        option dhcp-server-identifier 10.0.0.1;
+        renew 0 2025/09/07 10:03:50;
+        rebind 3 2025/09/10 13:39:35;
+        expire 4 2025/09/11 10:39:35;
+        }
+    ```

 ## 7. Troubleshooting